 Through community discussion, we discovered that plenty of Nova users still think it’s a requirement to infuse their decarbed material into a butter or an oil.
 Butters and oils are easier than ever to make – see more on that below – but you should know that when the decarb process is complete, you can simply take a small amount of this material and use in these ways:

 No additional treatment means that you can choose a delivery method as simple as grinding a small amount of decarboxylated flower into a vinaigrette before you put it on your salad.
 The possibilities for infused food are endless.
 There is no infusion or treatment required because the THC has been activated and is ready to be absorbed.
-Being able to use such a small amount of material allows you to avoid tasting the cannabis in your food without compromising its potency.
+Being able to use such a small amount of material allows you to avoid tasting the cannabis in your food because you can use a lower decarbed weed dosage without compromising its potency.
 Since processing the decarbed cannabis further (especially with old school infusion methods) can result in more of a “weedy” taste, people who don’t like that taste will particularly enjoy this method.

 Use it Sublingually